Two-step estimation of latent trait models: Two-step estimation of the structural model

 \subsection{Two-step point estimates}

-Suppose that we observe $(\mathbf{Y}_{i}, \mathbf{Z}_{i}, \mathbf{X}_{i})$ for units $i=1,\dots,n$, assumed to be independent of each other.
+Suppose that we observe $(\mathbf{Y}_{i}, \mathbf{X}_{i})$ for units $i=1,\dots,n$, assumed to be independent of each other.
 We use likelihood-based estimation in a parametric framework.
-The log-likelihood function for the model described in Section \ref{s_models} is
+The log-likelihood function for the class of models models that we consider is

-where the measurement models for individual items are given by (\ref{logit}) and the structural model by (\ref{structural_model})--(\ref{eta_model2}).
-If any variables in $\mathbf{Y}_{i}$ or $\mathbf{Z}_{i}$ are missing, they are assumed to be missing at random and their contributions are omitted from (\ref{loglik1}).
-We assume that there is no missing data in $\mathbf{X}_{i}$.
+where the structural and measurement models are specified as described in Section \ref{s_models}.
+The measurement model on the second line of (\ref{loglik1}) is for the simple measurement structure where each item measures exactly one latent variable $\eta_{ik}$, and it would be modified appropriately if this was not the case.
+Maximizing (\ref{loglik1}) with respect to $\boldsymbol{\theta}=(\boldsymbol{\theta}_{1}',\boldsymbol{\theta}_{2}')'$ would give the overall (full-information) maximum likelihood estimates of $\boldsymbol{\theta}$, i.e.\ the one-step estimates.

-In step 1 of two-step estimation, the measurement parameters $\boldsymbol{\theta}_{1}$ are estimated from a simpler specification.
-We do this separately for each latent variable $\eta_{ik}$, using the log-likelihoods
+In step 1 of two-step estimation, the measurement parameters $\boldsymbol{\theta}_{1}$ are estimated.
+This can be done using any specification that allows consistent estimation of $\boldsymbol{\theta}_{1}$.
+The default would be to use the simplest model with that property.
+When the measurement structure is simple, this means that the step-1 estimation can be done separately for each $\eta_{ik}$, using the log-likelihoods